qrtl/oqs/website_crm_notify/README.md

 This module provides the following functions:

 * When someone sends question or inquiry from `Contact us` page on website, <br>
-Sends an Email to both the company and sender for the purpose of nofitication and remainder.
+sends an Email to both the company and sender for the purpose of nofitication and reminder.

 This module depends on `wbsite_crm` module.